Home Seller Dos and Don’ts

 DO arrange for lawn and pool care for your vacant home.
 No one wants to feel like they are trekking through the jungle to get to your front door or into the back yard.
 And that green pool?
 Yuck!
 If you are relocating and leaving a vacant home on the market, your agent should be able to help you make arrangements for reliable lawn and pool service.

-When buyers are in the driver’s seat (and let’s face it, they have choices in what property to make an offer on) sellers need to be sure that their house is a DO instead of a DON’T.
+Even when sellers are in the driver’s seat (and let’s face it, buyers always have choices in what property to make an offer on) sellers need to be sure that their house is a DO instead of a DON’T.